 So next time you hear the peepers calling, think about how it’s only possible because those little frogs were able to withstand becoming ice cubes several times over the previous winter.

 Peepers are .8-1.5 inches long and weigh 3-5 grams.
 But for an animal the size of a matchstick and weight of a nickel, they can make a racket – up to 104db when they get together, which is comparable to a chainsaw.
 The male peeper generates his seductive and ear-splitting peep by closing his nostrils, and pushing air over his vocal chords into the throat sac, which acts as a resonator.

 An article in Wired magazine analyzed the peepers’ calls and found they consistently hit a specific note – around 3000 hz, equivalent to G7, the highest G on a piano.
 Call rate ranges from around 20 to 90 per minute, and frequency turns out to be important.
 Females go for males that call frequently and loudly because it advertises fitness.
 According to the article: “To chirp faster, a frog has to take in more oxygen, and consume more energy.
 The frogs that chirp the fastest are the ones with the greatest stamina.
 Like the fastest long distance runners, they’re able to sustain a high consumption of energy over a long duration.”

 Like many amphibians, the spring peeper breeds in temporary ponds formed by snow melt and spring rains called vernal pools.
 Each year, amphibians make a pilgrimage to these pools, usually on the first warm, rainy night.

 Each year, locals volunteer to help amphibians cross roads.
-For a sense of how dangerous the trek is, here are some preliminary numbers from March 29 reported to the DEC by local volunteers.
+For a sense of how dangerous the trek is, here are some numbers from a recent night, reported to the DEC by local volunteers.